JeanAbbiateci/greenhouse-beta/README.md

  1) Safari injects library js and css files at page start
  2) Script.js (which runs the extension) is injected as an end script
  3) Script.js uses the highlight.js library to scan the page for an array of names (found in names.js)
- 4) Highlight.js adds <span> with class 'highlight-67132' if name is a Democrat, and 'highlight-16235' if Republican
+ 4) Highlight.js adds wraps names in span tag with class 'highlight-67132' if name is a Democrat, and 'highlight-16235' if Republican
- 5) Tipped.js, using AJAX, sends the candidate ID (paired in array) to the PHP hosted on my site
+ 5) Tipped.js, using AJAX, sends the candidate ID (paired to name in array) to the PHP hosted on my site
  6) Using a Candidate's ID, the PHP file retrieves data from OpenSecrets API and echoes it back into the tooltip
  7) Echoed tooltip contents are styled with styles.css file